pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/🤔 Prompts/🤔✏️ Prompt inputs/QUANTITY ↕️/QUANTITY ↕️ prompt.md

     💬 Walk-in:

     - INFO:
-        Statement: Table reservation.
+        Text: Table reservation.

     - ONE >> $p:
-        Statement: For how many?
+        Text: For how many?
         Options: 1,2,more

     - CASE|{$p}: